-- Demonstrate knowledge of the historical context of the criminal justice system and profession.
+- Knowledge of the historical context of the criminal justice system and profession

-- Demonstrate basic knowledge of legal aspects of criminal justice operations.
+- Basic knowledge of legal aspects of criminal justice operations

-- Demonstrate an understanding of methodological concepts for conducting and analyzing research.
+- An understanding of methodological concepts for conducting and analyzing research

-- Demonstrate and apply knowledge of professional skills for criminal justice.
+- Knowledge of professional skills in criminal justice

-- Students will gain an understanding of the history and current state of affairs in criminology and criminal justice.
+- Gaining an understanding of the history and current state of affairs in criminology and criminal justice

-- Students will gain proficiency in oral, written, and electronic communication skills.
+- Gaining proficiency in oral, written, and electronic communication skills

-- Students will make an active commitment to justice, prudence, civility, and appreciation for diversity.
+- Making an active commitment to justice, prudence, civility, and appreciation for diversity

 Mission and Vision

-The Department of Criminology and Criminal Justice is dedicated to developing critical thinking, diversity appreciation, civic responsibility, leadership and social justice in our students.
-We prepare students for careers in the helping professions, for leadership in criminal justice and community affairs, and for the pursuit of advanced degrees.
+The Department of Social Justice & Community Health is dedicated to developing critical thinking, diversity appreciation, civic responsibility, leadership, and social justice in our students.
+We prepare students for careers in the helping professions, leadership in criminal justice and community affairs, and pursuit of advanced degrees.
 Engaging students in sustained and civil conversations about the relationship between individual and community well-being is both an objective and a means for realizing other objectives.
-The vision of the Department of Criminology and Criminal Justice is to provide associate degree students with a liberal arts background that will enable them to live rich and fulfilling lives, with the capability of personal responsibility, professional development and civic responsibility.
+The vision of the Department of Social Justice & Community Health is to provide associate degree students with a liberal arts background that will enable them to live rich and fulfilling lives with the capability of personal responsibility, professional development, and civic responsibility.

 A minimum of 60 credits is required for the completion of this associate degree program.
-Students must earn an overall 2.0 GPA along with a minimum grade of a 2.0 in all required courses.
+Students must earn an overall 2.0 GPA and grade in all required courses.

 Meet the Faculty